Fit as a Mama Bear

 Three glass jars of chocolate protein mousse topped with coconut whipped cream on a wooden cutting board with strawberries around them and a spoonful in front.

 This blog post has been sponsored by Naked Nutrition.
-Protein powder that not only tastes good but has nothing to hide.
+Protein powder that not only tastes good but also has nothing to hide.

 Why You'll Love This Recipe